codeforamerica/Transit2Me/README.md

 1) Utilities (Beta)

-- Scripts to build a transit schedule from GPS tracking data and KML of bus stops.
+- Scripts to build a transit schedule and animated Google Earth map from GPS tracking data and list of bus stops.

 - An interactive map (nextbystop.erb) combining your MapBox map and your transit schedule
 <br/>